1000 Series: School & Community Relations

 7. All parties conducting research in the district are to assume responsibility for making themselves available to answer questions from district personnel regarding the research proposed and data to be collected.

-7. Religious practices, affiliations, or beliefs of the student or the student's parents/guardians
+7. Religious practices, affiliations, or beliefs of the student or the student's parents/guardians; or

 Procedures for Inspection of Surveys and Related Materials: Parents/guardians have the right to review any survey, teacher's manual, recording, or other supplementary material which will be used in connection with any survey created by a third party before it is distributed or administered to students.